RhoDARTS: Differentiable Quantum Architecture Search with Density Matrix Simulations: Introduction

-Therefore, we introduce $\rho$DARTS as a new differentiable QAS algorithm for modeling the search process using density matrix simulations, see Fig.~\ref{fig:schematic}.
+Therefore, we introduce $\rho$DARTS as a new differentiable QAS algorithm that models the search process using density matrix simulations, see Fig.~\ref{fig:schematic}.
 Our algorithm models the architecture search space as a probabilistic ensemble of quantum architectures, which naturally gives rise to mixed states.
-In particular, we make the following contributions: \begin{itemize}[noitemsep] \item A sampling-free, differentiable QAS approach based on the dynamics of mixed states, translating the classical DARTS algorithm to a quantum-native setting. \item A framework to model realistic quantum noise channels during the search process. \item Extensive experiments that demonstrate the efficacy of our algorithm to find PQCs for state initialization, Hamiltonian optimization and quantum machine learning problems. \end{itemize}
+In particular, we make the following contributions: \begin{itemize}[noitemsep] \item A sampling-free, differentiable QAS approach based on the dynamics of mixed states, translating the classical DARTS algorithm to a quantum-native setting. \item A framework to model realistic quantum noise channels during the search process. \item Extensive experiments that demonstrate the efficacy of our algorithm to find PQCs for state initialization, VQE and unweighted max-cut problems. \end{itemize}